-The last decades have witnessed an increase in ethical inquiries into specific technologies.
+The last decades have witnessed an enormous increase in ethical inquiries into specific technologies.
 This may now be the largest of the three strands discussed, especially given the rapid growth in technology-specific ethical inquiries in the last two decades.
-One of the most visible new fields is probably computer ethics (e.g., Moor 1985; Floridi 2010; Johnson 2009; Weckert 2007; van den Hoven & Weckert 2008), with more recently a focus on robotics, artificial intelligence, machine ethics, and the ethics of algorithms (Lin, Abney, & Jenkins 2017; Nucci & Santoni de Sio 2016; Mittelstadt et al. 2016; Bostrom & Yudkowsky 2014; Wallach & Allen 2009).
-But biotechnology has spurred dedicated ethical investigations as well (e.g., Sherlock & Morrey 2002; P. Thompson 2007).
+One of the most visible new fields nowadays is digital ethics, which evolved from computer ethics (e.g., Moor 1985; Floridi 2010; Johnson 2009; Weckert 2007; van den Hoven & Weckert 2008), with more recently a focus on robotics, artificial intelligence, machine ethics, and the ethics of algorithms (Lin, Abney, & Jenkins 2017; Nucci & Santoni de Sio 2016; Mittelstadt et al. 2016; Bostrom & Yudkowsky 2014; Wallach & Allen 2009, Coeckelbergh 2020b).
+Other technologies like biotechnology have also spurred dedicated ethical investigations (e.g., Sherlock & Morrey 2002; P. Thompson 2007).
 More traditional fields like architecture and urban planning have also attracted specific ethical attention (Fox 2000).
-More recently, nanotechnology and so-called converging technologies have led to the establishment of what is called nanoethics (Allhoff et al. 2007).
-Other examples are the ethics of nuclear deterrence (Finnis et al. 1988), nuclear energy (Taebi & Roeser 2015) and geoengineering (C. Preston 2016).
+Nanotechnology and so-called converging technologies have led to the establishment of what is called nanoethics (Allhoff et al. 2007).
+Other examples are the ethics of nuclear deterrence (Finnis et al. 1988), nuclear energy (Taebi & Roeser 2015) and geoengineering (Christopher Preston 2016).

 Obviously the establishment of such new fields of ethical reflection is a response to social and technological developments.
 Still, the question can be asked whether the social demand is best met by establishing new fields of applied ethics.
 This issue is in fact regularly discussed as new fields emerge.
 Several authors have for example argued that there is no need for nanoethics because nanotechnology does not raise any really new ethical issues (e.g., McGinn 2010).
 The alleged absence of newness here is supported by the claim that the ethical issues raised by nanotechnology are a variation on, and sometimes an intensification of, existing ethical issues, but hardly really new, and by the claim that these issues can be dealt with the existing theories and concepts from moral philosophy.
 For an earlier, similar discussion concerning the supposed new character of ethical issues in computer engineering, see Tavani 2002.

 The new fields of ethical reflection are often characterized as applied ethics, that is, as applications of theories, normative standards, concepts and methods developed in moral philosophy.
 For each of these elements, however, application is usually not straightforward but requires a further specification or revision.
 This is the case because general moral standards, concepts and methods are often not specific enough to be applicable in any direct sense to specific moral problems.
 ‘Application’ therefore often leads to new insights which might well result in the reformulation or at least refinement of existing normative standards, concepts and methods.
 In some cases, ethical issues in a specific field might require new standards, concepts or methods.
 Beauchamp and Childress for example have proposed a number of general ethical principles for biomedical ethics (Beauchamp & Childress 2001).
 These principles are more specific than general normative standards, but still so general and abstract that they apply to different issues in biomedical ethics.
 In computer ethics, existing moral concepts relating to for example privacy and ownership has been redefined and adapted to deal with issues which are typical for the computer age (Johnson 2003).
+An example is Nissenbaum’s proposal to understand privacy in terms of contextual integrity (Nissenbaum 2010).
 New fields of ethical application might also require new methods for, for example, discerning ethical issues that take into account relevant empirical facts about these fields, like the fact that technological research and development usually takes place in networks of people rather than by individuals (Zwart et al. 2006).
 Another more general issue that applies to many new technologies is how to deal with the uncertainties about (potential) social and ethical impacts that typically surround new emerging technologies.
 Brey’s (2012) proposal for an anticipatory ethics may be seen as a reply to this challenge.
-The issue of anticipation is also one of the central concerns in the more recent interdisciplinary field of responsible innovation (e.g., Owen et al. 2013).
+The issue of anticipation is also one of the central concerns in the more recent interdisciplinary field of Responsible Research and Innovation (RRI) (e.g., Owen et al. 2013).

 Although different fields of ethical reflection on specific technologies might well raise their own philosophical and ethical issues, it can be questioned whether this justifies the development of separate subfields or even subdisciplines.
 One obvious argument might be that in order to say something ethically meaningful about new technologies, one needs specialized and detailed knowledge of a specific technology.
-Moreover such subfields allow interaction with relevant non-philosophical experts in for example law, psychology, economy, science and technology studies (STS) or technology assessment (TA).
+Moreover such subfields allow interaction with relevant non-philosophical experts in for example law, psychology, economy, science and technology studies (STS) or technology assessment (TA), as well as the relevant STEM (Science, Technology, Engineering, Medicine) disciplines.
 On the other side, it could also be argued that a lot can be learned from interaction and discussion between ethicists specializing in different technologies, and a fruitful interaction with the two other strands discussed above (cultural and political approaches and engineering ethics).
+In particular more political approaches to technology can be complementary to approaches that focus on ethical issue of specific technologies (such as AI) by drawing attention to justice issues, power differences and the role of larger institutional and international contexts.
 Currently, such interaction in many cases seems absent, although there are of course exceptions.